lynnlilu/lynnlilu.github.io/_pages/about.md

 \[Dec.
 2021\] Four papers were accepted by IEEE INFOCOM 2022, among which one was completed by my advised Ph.D. student Meng Chen.
 Congratulations!

 \[Jun.
 2021\] My advised undergradute student Meng Chen received the Outstanding Bechalor Dissertation Award of ZJU College of Computer Science and Technology in 2021.
-Congradulations!
+Congratulations!

 \[May 2021\] One paper was accepted by ACM MobiHoc 2021.